What is Marxist-Leninism? Heck, what is Marxism?

 What’s funny is that Karl Marx didn’t coin the term socialism, but rather Marx coined the term capitalism as a snarl word.
 Capitalism was literally an unknown word in the English language until Marx’s “Das Capital” was translated to English.
 But eventually people turned the snarl word into a word they own up to.
 Capitalism was not the word Adam Smith, James Stuart, or David Ricardo used to describe the early industrialization phase of Britain.
 They used the words “free enterprise”, “free markets”, or “free commerce”.
 Much of what Karl Marx wrote and what “Marxism” is a critique of capitalism.

 For example, Marx wrote about a concept Adam Smith wrote about called the “labour theory of value”, which is basically the idea that labor is a commodity that’s traded in the market just like oil or corn.
 Marx wrote that if a worker only has his job if the value of his labor is more than the wage he earns.
-If a worker will never be paid how much he/she is actually worth.
+So, a worker will never be paid how much he/she is actually worth.
 Thus, Marx said that any employer-employee contract is inherently exploitative.
 Unless a worker is paid a wage that reflects his labor he is being exploited.
 (This differs from mainstream economics.
 In normal econ, the value of labor is what a buyer of labor(an employer) is willing to pay for it.
 If the labor is more in demand, like a computer scientist or data scientist, than more employers are willing to pay for that labor than a retailer. .)

 More importantly, in this relationship is the idea of class-struggle.
 The owner wants to collect as many profits as possible in the smallest time possible, while the worker wants to make as much money as possible doing the least labor: these sides will always conflict each other.